-If you had asked me two years ago how I thought my blog was doing I would’ve laughed and said, “I quit.”
-Two years ago I was 8 months into my first blog and things weren’t looking great.
+If you had asked me two years ago how I thought my blog was doing, I would’ve laughed and said, “I quit.”
+Two years ago I was eight months into my first blog and things weren’t looking great.

 I had no traffic, my content sucked, and I didn’t enjoy working on my blog at all.
 I was ready to give up!

 Fast-forward to today and I earn over six figures per year because of the connections I’ve made due to this little blog!
 What if I gave up like I was so tempted to do two years ago?
 I wouldn’t be staying at home with my babies full time, that’s for sure.

 If you think that you can stick to a year (or sometimes more) blogging with little to no profit, then you can potentially break through and hit the profits you dream of.